 to use them.

-Debit cards won’t allow you to get into debt; their very nature means you can only spend the money that’s in your account.
-Debit cards can be associated with a traditional bank account, or offered by an online provider where you can move money onto the card to spend.
+Debit cards won’t allow you to get into debt; their very nature means you can only spend the money that’s in your bank account or current account.
+Debit cards can be associated with a traditional bank account, or offered by an online banking provider where you can move money onto the card to spend.

 Visa Debit and Mastercard Debit are the two most